gnclmorais/blog/_posts/2021-07-18-build-and-deploy-a-web-scraper-part-iii.md

 ---

 Welcome back!
-Now that we have a script that checks a page and we added SMS notifications, let’s make sure we get this up and running — executing out script regularly.
+Now that we have a script that checks a page and we added SMS notifications, let’s make sure we get this up and running — executing our script regularly.

 ## Create a Heroku account